romainl/idiomatic-vimrc/README.md

 UNIX-like | `$HOME/.vimrc` | `$HOME/.vim/`
 Windows | `$HOME\_vimrc` | `$HOME\vimfiles\`

 Since Vim 7.4 it is possible to keep your lovely `vimrc` INSIDE your `vimfiles`.
-It is really a good idea, if only because it makes it easier to move your config around.
+It is really a good idea, if only because it makes it easier to move your config from one machine to another.

 The following gives you a neat self-contained setup from 7.4 up: